-SA No. Ind Reference of Topic for Non Sr. Explanations No. AS No. SA / Ind AS Compliance Para the company's difficulties in repaying credit facilities.
+Sr. No. SA No. Ind AS No. Reference of SA / Ind AS Para Topic for Non Compliance Explanations the company's difficulties in repaying credit facilities.
 The EP's failure to take appropriate steps, despite prior indications of potential fraud, demonstrated gross negligence.
 Regarding the EP's claim of extensive audit work, the NFRA found the provided audit documentation inadequate.
-The EP's references to analytical procedures were routine queries, lacking depth relevance.
-Furthermore. or the EP failed to adequately evaluate unusual transactions or the reasons behind significant provisions made by the company.
+The EP's references to analytical procedures were routine queries, lacking depth or relevance.
+Furthermore, the EP failed to adequately evaluate unusual transactions or the reasons behind significant provisions made by the company.
 The audit documentation also lacked clarity on population size, sample selection, and handling of discrepancies, violating SA 230 requirements.
 The NFRA concluded that the EP's negligence and lack of due diligence in ignoring indicators of potential fraud constituted a breach of responsibilities under both the Companies Act and SA 240.
-SA 220.
-Quality Control Failure to The EP faced charges for failing to SA 230 for audit comply with the adhere to responsibilities related to of Financial requirements audit documentation, as required Statements of SA 230 read by SA 230 and Para 75 of SOC 1. with para 75 of Despite denying the charges, the and Audit Documentation SOC 1 EP provided no explanation or documentation to support their denial.
+SA 220, SA 230 Quality Control for audit of Financial Statements and Audit Documentation Failure to comply with the requirements of SA 230 read with para 75 of SQC 1 The EP faced charges for failing to adhere to responsibilities related to audit documentation, as required by SA 230 and Para 75 of SQC 1.
+Despite denying the charges, the EP provided no explanation or documentation to support their denial.
 An analysis revealed significant deficiencies in the audit file, including the absence of critical working papers such as the audit plan, evaluation of materiality, assessment of fraud risk, details of EQCR (Engagement

 Sr. No. SA No. Ind AS No. Reference of SA / Ind AS Para Topic for Non Compliance Explanations Quality Control Review), and minutes of meetings with relevant stakeholders.
 Most of the submitted audit work papers failed to meet the basic requirements outlined in SA 230 regarding the nature, timing, and extent of audit procedures performed, as well as the identification of personnel involved and review details.
 Furthermore, the index of the audit file indicated the presence of an audit program, yet it was missing from the submitted documents, suggesting incomplete documentation.
 This incompleteness raised concerns about the integrity of the audit file and the possibility of tampering.
 Such tampering has been considered a serious concern by regulators like the PCAOB, leading to penal actions against auditors.
-Appropriate and timely documentation of audit procedures is crucial for ensuring the integrity of the audit file within the stipulated time reflect a serious deficiency in performing an audit.
+Appropriate and timely documentation of audit procedures is crucial for ensuring the integrity of the audit process and forming the basis for audit opinions.
+Inadequate documentation and failure to archive the audit file within the stipulated time reflect a serious deficiency in performing an audit.
 Without proper documentation, it is impossible to ascertain whether the required audit procedures were indeed performed.
 Based on these findings, the EP's response was deemed unacceptable, and it was concluded that the EP was grossly negligent in performing their duties in accordance with SA 230 and Para 75 of SQC 1.